Hellfighters (film): Production

 Red Adair had been fighting fires since 1946.
 He was well known in the industry, but became more generally known in 1962 after extinguishing the Devil's Cigarette Lighter Sahara gas well fire.
 Clair Huffaker wrote an original script, which was bought by Universal in February 1967.
 Robert Arthur was assigned to produce.
 John Wayne agreed to star in November 1967.

 Vera Miles played Katharine Ross's mother, yet Miles is only nine years older than Ross.
 Wayne made the film after The Green Berets.
 It reteamed him with Andrew McLaglen, with whom Wayne had made McLintock!
 (1963), and Jim Hutton, who had been in The Green Berets.

 This was the first film for which Wayne was paid $1 million.
 Unlike many of Wayne's films around this time, it was not made for his own company.

 Much of the filming took place on the Snodgrass Ranch just outside of Casper, Wyoming.
 During filming, a catering truck crashed into Wayne's trailer while the star was inside, but he was not injured.

 Critical reception

-Hellfighters received mostly negative reviews, garnering a 13% rating on Rotten Tomatoes.
-Roger Ebert of the Chicago Sun-Times described the film as a "slow-moving, talkative, badly plotted bore".
+Hellfighters was for the most part negatively received, with criticism aimed chiefly at the overlong plot and dull characterizations.
+The film garnered a 13% rating on Rotten Tomatoes.
+Roger Ebert of the Chicago Sun-Times described it as a "slow-moving, talkative, badly plotted bore".
 A. H. Weiler of The New York Times wrote that John Wayne made "actionful, if not stirringly meaningful, child's play of exotic disasters" and remarked that "the unrestrained cast and director maintain a welcome sense of humor".